Wolf–Rayet star: Observation history

 discovered three stars in the constellation Cygnus (HD 191765, HD 192103 and HD 192641, now designated as WR 134, WR 135, and WR 137 respectively) that displayed broad emission bands on an otherwise continuous spectrum.

 Most stars only display absorption lines or bands in their spectra, as a result of overlying elements absorbing light energy at specific frequencies, so these were clearly unusual objects.

 The nature of the emission bands in the spectra of a Wolf–Rayet star remained a mystery for several decades.
 E.C.
 Pickering theorized that the lines were caused by an unusual state of hydrogen, and it was found that this "Pickering series" of lines followed a pattern similar to the Balmer series when half-integer quantum numbers were substituted.
 It was later shown that these lines resulted from the presence of helium, the chemical element having just been discovered in 1868.

+(The transition energies for an electron falling to the n=4 state around a nucleus of charge +2 are quite close to those of an electron falling to the n=2 state around a nucleus of charge +1, but with extra lines for electrons falling from states with odd values of n, whose energies correspond to transitions from a fictional n/2 state in hydrogen.)

 Pickering noted similarities between Wolf–Rayet spectra and nebular spectra, and this similarity led to the conclusion that some or all Wolf–Rayet stars were the central stars of planetary nebulae.